kkonopko/kkonopko.github.io/_posts/2020-03-18-taking-advantage-of-fde.md

 ### Optional vconsole locking

-Since I don't like to leave my laptop unlocked, and it might take a while to download and install packages, I had to:
+Since I don't like to leave my laptop unlocked, and it might take a while to download and install packages, I had to the following on the Arch Liux installer
+system:

 - set the root password
 {% highlight terminal %}
 passwd
 {% endhighlight %}
 - create `/etc/pam.d/vlock`
 {% highlight terminal %}
 #%PAM-1.0
 auth required pam_unix.so
 account required pam_unix.so
 password required pam_unix.so
 session required pam_unix.so
 {% endhighlight %}

-Then I'm able to use `vlock -a` from the other virtual terminal.
+Then I was able to use `vlock -a` from the other virtual terminal.

 ### Partitioning

-First, list the disks/partitions:
+First, I listed the disks/partitions:
 {% highlight terminal %}
 fdisk -l
 {% endhighlight %}

-From this point, I'm assuming these disks:
+From this point, I assumed these disks:
 - `/dev/nvme0n1` - non-OPAL (no FDE)
 - `/dev/nvme1n1` - OPAL (FDE)